 Sci-fi: Both hard sci-fi and soft sci-fi; Space Operas; Stories featuring robots/AI either as the main character or a very strong secondary/supporting character; Near-future settings; Time travel; Quiet stories with small casts or non-world changing stakes; Environmental/Climate change/Clifi/Biopunk–however you want to call it, I want to see it; Cyberpunk or it’s opposite, hopepunk.
 I will also include vaporwave inspired stories within these; Sci-fi with romantic subplots, but if it requires a good understanding of Romance genre beats it’s not for me.

 All of this seems aligned with my novel, though she does say she’s not into sports (my book involves a running competition).
 On Twitter, says this not an issue.
 Great that she’s also a sci-fi writer.
-Possible good fit.
+Maybe next time.

 RE (15): Hudson Lin (Twitter)